Skip to main content

 Miscarriage Rates

-Dr. Jones: So, the chances of getting pregnant and staying pregnant goes down from your early 30s on but it goes down rather dramatically after 35.
-So the biggest issue is getting pregnant because the chances of getting pregnant goes down and staying pregnant because of those abnormalities leading to miscarriage.
+Dr. Jones: So, the chances of getting pregnant and staying pregnant go down from your early 30s on but it goes down rather dramatically after 35.
+So the biggest issue is getting pregnant because the chances of getting pregnant go down and staying pregnant because of those abnormalities leading to miscarriage.
 So, the rate of miscarriage in women in their early 20s might be 15 percent, by their 30s it might be 20 percent, but by their 40s it might be 40 and then getting into 50 percent.

-And that's miscarriage of those that are detected.
+And that's the miscarriage of those that are detected.
 A lot of pregnancies that start actually don't even get hard enough to be called a miscarriage.

 Interviewer: Oh, really?